 -BUDGET!
 So many people I know didn’t budget and blew all of their money in the first week partying, every year I save up before I go back so I know I have that to fall back on if needed.
 I also budgeted for each month on food, mobile contract, gym memberships, alcohol…. and then the rest definitely goes on clothes and makeup, boring but its best to know where you stand with money.

 |So skint he resulted to drinking alcohol spilled on the floor..|

 -However hungover you are, don’t stay in bed all day!
 Have a look around the place and get your bearings, I spent so many nights out getting lost!
 Make sure you know how to get to all the uni campuses (if more than one), register with the local doctors, know where the hospital and police station is and the nearest food shops, takeaways and night clubs!
 It it is worth knowing where the hospital is just in case you or someone else needs it!
 Also make sure you have a local taxi number saved to your phone, some taxi companies even offer discounts to students.

 -Do dress up!
 I took so many fancy dress costumes to uni and used the majority whether it it is for the notorious Carnage bar crawl (my fave) where there is a different theme each time, Halloween or a birthday occasion.
 Plan outfits to take so you don’t end up spending more money while you are away.

 |So do dress up and look more orange than the entire cast of towie,geordie shore etc you get the idea..|

-I hope these tips are helpful and if you have any other questions about university life please leave a comment below i would be more than happy to answer it for you!
-Is anyone going to either of the Southampton unis?
+I hope these tips are helpful and if you have any other questions about university life please leave a comment below, I would be more than happy to answer it for you!
+Is anyone going to either of the Southampton universities this year?